njit-prof-bill/njit-prof-bill-cs490-project-fall-2025/Sprint4PRD.md

 ---

-#### UC-120: Application Material A/B Testing Dashboard
+#### UC-120: Application Material Comparison Dashboard
-**Summary**: As a user, I want to A/B test different versions of my resume and cover letter so I can determine which materials generate the best response rates.
+**Summary**: As a user, I want to compare the performance of different resume and cover letter versions so I can identify which materials work best.

 **Acceptance Criteria**:
-- Create multiple versions of resume and cover letter for testing
+- Create and label multiple versions of resume and cover letter (Version A, B, C, etc.)
-- Randomly assign versions to similar job applications
-- Track response rates (interview invites, rejections, no response) by version
-- Calculate statistical significance of results (minimum sample size: 10 applications per version)
+- Track which version was used for each job application
+- Manually mark application outcomes (response received, interview, offer, rejection, no response)
+- Display side-by-side comparison showing applications count and outcomes per version
-- Display comparison metrics: response rate, time to response, interview conversion rate
+- Calculate and display simple metrics: response rate %, interview rate %, offer rate %
-- Identify winning version based on key metrics
-- Provide insights on what elements (format, content, length) drive success
+- Show average time to response for each version
+- Provide comparison chart visualizing performance differences
+- Include note: "Meaningful comparisons require 10+ applications per version"
-- Allow users to archive underperforming versions and iterate on winners
+- Allow archiving of unused versions

-**Frontend Verification**: Create 2 resume versions, apply to 10+ jobs with each, view comparative performance metrics and statistical significance
+**Frontend Verification**: Create 2 resume versions, track which version used for applications, manually mark outcomes, view comparative performance metrics

 ---